jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Location tracking
 3%
 42
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 CVES MUST BE CLOSELY MONITORED
-The Common Vulnerability Scoring System (CVSS) was designed to provide an open and standardized method for rating CVEs.
-CVSS helps organizations
-prioritize and coordinate joint responses based on the vulnerabilitys base, temporal, and environmental properties.74 Vulnerabilities are also graded from Critical, High, Medium to Low, or None, based on their CVSS score.75 In our analysis of CVEs, we focus only on CVEs that directly affect the
+The Common Vulnerability Scoring System (CVSS) was designed to provide an open and standardized method for rating CVEs. ‌ CVSS helps organizations prioritize and coordinate joint responses based on the vulnerability’s base, temporal, and environmental properties.74 Vulnerabilities are also graded from Critical, High, Medium to Low, or None, based on their CVSS score.75 In our analysis of CVEs, we focus only on CVEs that directly affect the